Historical Apoplexy · State Legislative Adaptations · Indiana

 Resource, and Commodity Assurance Act to address the

-Indiana residents, using the proven models of military
+the proven model of military commissary distribution

 INDIANA FOOD AND COMMODITY ASSURANCE PROGRAM